 For teachers arriving in London from overseas, there is a full range of vacancies available from agency supply teaching to permanent vacancies.
 Teaching jobs in Britain are usually described as being Long Term, Day to Day (or Supply) or Permanent.
 The notes below describe what these terms really mean for you.
 Note that the Visa you hold will to some extent affect the types of positions you can choose from.
-Any restrictions are also mentioned in the notes below.

 From 5 weeks to a full term or longer, long-term teaching positions usually provide all the benefits of a full time staff member and the stability of work 5 days a week.
 As a long-term teacher you will have full classroom responsibilities including creating lesson plans, student assessments, liaising with parents and educational bodies, and you may also be involved in professional development.

-Day-to-Day Supply Opportunites
+Day-to-Day Supply Opportunities

 Permanent teaching positions are ongoing and benefits here include holiday and sick leave pay.
 Generally schools ask for at least a one-year commitment.

 Teaching positions thoughout England can be located in a variety of school levels and educational facility types including Nursery Schools and Early Childhood Centres, Primary and Secondary Schools as well as Special Education Needs facilities.